offsoc/onionplan/docs/proposals/usability/certificates.md

   needed, like a web server.
 * Make it very difficult to manage offline Onion Service master keys.

-Instead, it's better to use the Onion Service keypair to act as a CA that then certifies a separate key pair to be used with HTTPS.
+Instead, it's better to use the Onion Service key pair to act as a CA that then certifies a separate key pair to be used with HTTPS.

 Similar to the self-signed certificate proposal, this approach would have